TOEFL Writing Task 2 Subject Lines & Openings: Email Strategy for 2026

 Then move to full 7-minute simulations.

-That’s how you build speed and accuracy.
+That’s how you build speed and accuracy with these Write an Email practice scenarios.

 Full TOEFL Writing 2026 Playlist